vivi235711/gamer/doc/wiki/Test-Problem-related/Test-Problems:-ExtPot.md

 # Note
-1. To have a stationary wave fuction, the point source mass must be much larger than the wave function mass
+1. To have a stationary wave function, the point source mass must be much larger than the wave function mass